WED-2023/315839795/README.md

 # Personal Website – Robert Oppenheimer

-This website is an assignment project for a web-development university course.
+This website is an assignment for a web-development university course.
 The site is dedicated to J. Robert Oppenheimer — American theoretical physicist and director of the Manhattan Project.

 ## Website Sections